-When crossing "grips" or drainage gullies, it may be necessary to temporarily lift with the main ram using hydraulic joystick and the red isolator button.
+When crossing "grips" or drainage gullies, it may be necessary to temporarily lift with the main ram using hydraulic joystick and temporarily de-activating Autopilot.

 If you approach larger areas not to be mown i.e. road junction, bridges and crash barriers, it will be necessary to switch off the Autopilot, enabling you to raise the head from the ground.